 In order to illustrate the loading-deformation coupling effect, the deformations and load distribution in a 3-pile group under a combination of vertical load, horizontal load and moment are examined (refer to Figure 2).
-Results from alternative numerical analyses are compared in Table 1 showing the loads taken by each pile head, the vertical head displacement of pile 3 ( $w_3$ ), the horizontal cap displacement (u) and the rotation ( $\theta$ ) of the cap.
+Results from selected numerical analyses are compared in Table 1 showing the loads taken by each pile head, the vertical head displacement of pile 3 (w_3), the horizontal cap displacement (u) and the rotation θ of the cap.

 Regarding the resulting horizontal load distribution at the pile heads, all numerical analyses (DEFPIG, PIGLET, GEPAN, and Repute) predict that the central pile (pile 2) takes the smallest load as a consequence of group effects, as expected.
-However, it is worth noting that only the more rigorous GEPAN (Xu & Poulos, 2000) and Repute analyses, both based on a complete BEM solution, are also able to consider the loading-deformation coupling effects, thereby predicting a higher horizontal load on pile 3 than on pile 1.
+However, it is worth noting that only the more rigorous GEPAN and Repute analyses are also able to consider the loading-deformation coupling effects, thereby predicting a higher horizontal load on pile 3 than on pile 1.
 This is because the applied vertical load (V) acting at the cap centre will also produce outwards horizontal movements on piles 1 and 3 (as well as vertical movements), following the pattern of Fig. 1.
-Consequently the resulting horizontal load at the pile heads will be increased for pile 3 and decreased for pile 1.
+Consequently the horizontal load at the pile heads will be increased for pile 3 and decreased for pile 1.